🔤 Developer Tools

 Are the files or text I enter sent to a server?

 No. Detection and conversion all happen in your browser; your files and text are never uploaded or stored.
-It works offline.
+As long as you keep the page open, it keeps working if your connection drops.

 Why are Shift_JIS and EUC-JP still needed?